The need for balance

-The need for balance: The importance of creating and preserving dedicated affordable homes as well as allowing for new housing for all income levels
+Balancing creating and preserving dedicated affordable homes with new housing for all income levels

 A number of cities around the country have recently released local housing strategies to address their growing affordability challenges.
 Many of these plans lay out ambitious efforts to boost the supply of subsidized housing and other forms of dedicated affordable housing but are silent when it comes to increasing the overall supply of housing.
 Meanwhile, new development appears to be encountering increasing resistance in many cities, towns, and counties as community members, joined in some cases by affordable housing advocates, argue for policies that restrict new development.